-- 4. Phi Theta Kappa: A national honor society for two-year colleges which stresses academic excellence, leadership, fellowship, and service.
+- 4. Phi Theta Kappa: A national honor society for associate degree seeking students which stresses academic excellence, leadership, fellowship, and service.
 Students must have earned at least 16 hours toward an associate degree at Spartanburg Methodist College, have achieved a grade-point average of 3.5 or higher, be of good moral character, and possess recognized good qualities of citizenship. - 5.
-Psi Beta: A national honor society in Psychology for two-year colleges which promotes scholastic achievement, builds a sense of community and identity, enhances leadership skills, encourages research, provides greater opportunity for student-faculty interaction outside the classroom, and benefits the campus and community through programs and services.
-A GPA of 3.0 and having earned no less than a "B" in General Psychology (PSYC 101) and/or Developmental Psychology (PSYC 201), completion of at least 12 academic hours, and a high standard of personal behavior and integrity will merit one an invitation to Psi Beta.

-- 6. Sigma Kappa Delta: A national honor society in English for two-year colleges which is dedicated to advancing the study of language and literature, developing skills in creative and analytical writing, and bringing students together with other outstanding scholars and professionals in the discipline.
-Students must have completed a minimum of one college course (excluding developmental courses) in English language or literature, have no grade lower than a B in English, have a minimum grade point average of 3.3 (on a 4.0 scale) in general scholarship, and have completed at least one semester or two quarters of college course work for a cumulative total of twelve semester hours. - 7.
-Sigma Delta Pi: A national honor society which recognizes students of two-year colleges for their academic achievements in the study of the Spanish language and Hispanic culture.
-Students must have completed at least one semester of Spanish with a minimum grade point average of 3.0 in all Spanish courses completed and have a 3.2 cumulative grade-point average.
+Psi Beta: A national honor society in Psychology for associate degree seeking students which promotes scholastic achievement, builds a sense of community and identity, enhances leadership skills, encourages research, provides greater opportunity for student-faculty interaction outside the classroom, and benefits the campus and community through programs and services.
+A GPA of 3.25 and having earned no less than a "B" in General Psychology (PSYC 101) and/or Developmental Psychology (PSYC 201), completion of at least 12 academic hours, and a high standard of personal behavior and integrity will merit one an invitation to Psi Beta. - 6.
+Sigma Kappa Delta: A national honor society in English for associate degree seeking students which is dedicated to advancing the study of language and literature, developing skills in creative and analytical writing, and bringing students together with other outstanding scholars and professionals in the discipline.
+Students must have completed a minimum of one college course (excluding developmental courses) in English language or literature, have no grade lower than a B in English, have a minimum grade point average of 3.3 (on a 4.0 scale) in general scholarship, and have completed at least one semester or two quarters of college course work for a cumulative total of twelve semester hours.